 Dave Clark still had his flair for business.
 An album was compiled titled "Thumping Great Hits" and it reached the top of the British charts in 1977, at a time when punk rock was at the height of its popularity.
 A video cassette was made from the Ready Steady Go! tapes in 1983 and was on the best sellers chart for six months, peaking at number one.
 Other videos compiled by Clark did nearly as well.
 In 1985, Clark's compilation of video tapes from the Ready Steady Go! series drew large amounts of viewers to British television.
 Dave also wrote a London stage musical titled Time, starring Cliff Richard and later David Cassidy, that was a huge success in 1986.

 In 1993, Clark re-mastered all the band's original singles and released them on a compact disc called "Glad All Over Again".
 Mike Smith meanwhile formed a new group called Mike Smith's Rock Engine and continued to tour in both the UK and the US.
-Tragedy struck Smith on October 15th, 2003, when he suffered an accident at his home in Spain, which affected his spinal chord.
-He became paralysed from the waist down with no movement in his right arm and limited mobility in his left.
+Tragedy struck Smith on October 15th, 2003, when he suffered an accident at his home in Spain.
+With his wife in America, Smith locked himself out of his house and decided to climb the security fence.
+On the way down, his pant leg got caught and he fell head first to the ground, breaking his neck.
+Smith became paralysed from the waist down with no movement in his right arm and limited mobility in his left.
 Steve Van Zandt of the E Street Band and Paul Shaffer of The Late Show with David Letterman, organized a benefit concert in New York on Mike's behalf.

 On December 17, 2006, saxaphonist Dennis Payton died of cancer at the age of 63.
 His death came just weeks after it was announced that the Dave Clark Five had been nominated for induction to the 2007 US Rock 'n' Roll Hall Of Fame.
 In a statement, Dave Clark called Payton "a very dear friend who I've known since we were teenagers".
 He went on to say "Denis was extremely brave and not afraid of death.
 He had an amazing philosophy on life and will be greatly missed by me and all who knew him."
 Clark said his former bandmate had been "thrilled" by the citation.
 "He said, 'I know I won't be around, but it was an amazing part of my life that I am very proud of.'"